The Best and Worst American Cities For Runners Ranked

 Photo by Stephen Plopper on Unsplash

-With a variety of running routes and parks scattered around Seattle, there are hundreds of miles of trails for every level of runner here.
+With a variety of running routes and parks scattered around Seattle, there are hundreds of miles of trails for every level of runner.
 Surrounded by nature, this Pacific Northwest city’s scenery will leave you in awe during every run.
-Despite the stretches of cloudy weather and seasonal rainfall, Seattle’s temperate climate remains runnable all year long (as long as you invest into a proper running jacket).
-It’s no wonder that Brooks Running chose this city for its headquarters.
+Despite stretches of cloudy weather and seasonal rainfall, Seattle’s temperate climate remains runnable year-round (as long as you invest in a proper running jacket).
+It’s no wonder Brooks Running chose this city for its headquarters — and in 2025 the company expanded that HQ to nearly 250,000 square feet in Fremont, doubling down on Seattle as the center of its running universe.
+As with the rest of the West Coast, wildfire smoke can occasionally affect summer air quality, so keep an eye on AQI between August and September.

 Washington, D.C.